 If you require an explanation for their reason behind choosing not to renew your policy, you can contact them directly.
 They may or may not give you an explanation, but they may be able to help you determine where to go for new car insurance.

 You can also reach out to your state insurance department for more information.

 If your car insurance provider decides to cancel your policy, they must send you a written notice.

 Depending on where you live, they may give you a 10, 15, or 20-day warning letter.
 In New Jersey, the requirement is 15 days.

-This is called the mid-term cancellation and often happens if you stop paying your premium, lie on your application, or if suffer a license or registration suspension.
+The mid-term cancellation may happen if you stop paying your premium, lie on your application, or suffer a license or registration suspension.

-The notice must be easily understood, placed in an area that is fully visible and cannot contain any incomplete data, such as contact information, like an address and telephone number.
+The notice must be easily understood, placed in an area that is fully visible, and cannot contain any incomplete data.
 An email address can be substituted for a physical address if this is the most convenient method for the insurance company who provided your policy.